gprMax/gprMax/docs/source/examples_simple_2D.rst

     python -m tools.outputfiles_merge user_models/cylinder_Bscan_2D

 You should see a combined output file ``cylinder_Bscan_2D_merged.out``.
-The tool will ask you if you want to delete the original single A-scan output files or keep them.
+You can add the optional argument ``--remove-files`` if you want to automatically delete the original single A-scan output files.

 You can now view an image of the B-scan using the command: